matgalv2/shop-app/readme.md

 * Queries implementations - due to fact that quill queries return effects that can fail with SQLError all effects should die with DatabaseCriticalFailure

 ### 3. Data transformation
-* Mappers - Chimney library was utilized for transforming data types (Domain <-> DAO)
+* Mappers - Chimney library was utilized for transforming data types (Domain <-> DTO)

 ### 4. Domain
 * Validation - to ensure all data flowing through app is valid, all the objects are validated before being used.